The Big Picture On a Good Real Estate ROI:

 What Is a Good ROI on a Rental Property?

-As for rental cash flow, I personally like to see at least a 5–8% cash-on-cash return on rental properties.
+As for rental cash flow, I like to see at least a 5–8% cash-on-cash return on rental properties.
 If you buy fractional ownership in real estate through platforms like Arrived or Ark7, you can typically expect yields in the 4–6% range.

 Let’s call that a combined return in the 9–12% range.